dx42/gmetrics/docs/metrics/CyclomaticComplexityMetric.md

  just like a method.

  * Start with a initial (default) value of one (1).
 Add one (1) for each occurrence of each of the following:
    * `if` statement
    * `while` statement
    * `for` statement
    * `case` statement
    * `catch` statement
    * `&&` and `||` boolean operations
    * `?:` ternary operator and `?:` *Elvis* operator.
    * `?.` null-check operator

-## Guidelines for Interpreting Cyclomatic Complexity Values
+## Interpreting Cyclomatic Complexity Values

   The value of **10** is often considered as the threshold between *acceptable* (low risk) code and *too complex* (higher risk).
 See **[1]** and **[2]**, for instance.
 As McCabe ([1]) says,